 - Leaning on a support system.
 Ask for help from friends, family, and mental health professionals.

 Sometimes, if we’re dealing with a major loss or life change, or a serious mental health issue, we can’t deal with hopelessness on our own.
 If you’ve been struggling with feeling hopelessness and it’s not improving—or it’s getting worse—it may be time to reach out to a counselor or therapist who can help you find the root of the issue and work through it with you.
-If you don’t know where to start, text “START” to 741-741 or call 1-800-273-TALK (8255) at any time for a free and confidential conversation with a mental health professional.
+If you don’t know where to start, call or text 988 at any time for a free and confidential conversation with a trained counselor.